Thai Military Threatens Cambodia Response Over Landmines

 Military Retaliation Threatened

-Lieutenant General Boonsin Phlatklang, Commander of the 2nd Army Region, announced preparations for military retaliation, emphasizing that no government approval is needed for tactical responses.
+Lieutenant General Boonsin Padklang, Commander of the 2nd Army Region, announced preparations for military retaliation, emphasizing that no government approval is needed for tactical responses.

 “There is no need to wait for orders from the government, as it is a tactical matter that the 2nd Army Region can act on immediately,” Boonsin declared.
 He estimated that hundreds more mines may be scattered along the border and confirmed plans to clear all mines in Thai territory.

-Army Chief General Panah Klaewplodtook stated that the evidence provides “Thailand’s justification in taking retaliatory measures against Cambodia, both militarily and diplomatically.”
+Army Chief General Pana Klaewplodtook stated that the evidence provides “Thailand’s justification in taking retaliatory measures against Cambodia, both militarily and diplomatically.”

 Cambodia Denies Allegations